twinfoundation/framework/packages/schema/docs/reference/classes/JsonSchemaValidator.md

-# Class: SchemaValidationService
+# Class: JsonSchemaValidator

-A service for validating Schemas.
-Takes the schemas from the configuration.
+A validator for JSON schemas.

 ## Implements